 Cape Disappointment Lighthouse

 The trail to the lighthouse is easy, less than a mile round trip.
-There are a lot of trails in the park, but this one has the most traffic.
-The weather was pretty gloomy, (typical Washington Coast) but the scenery was beautiful.
+There are a lot of trails at Cape Disappointment park, but this one has the most traffic.
+The weather was pretty gloomy, (typical Washington Coast fashion) but the scenery was beautiful.
 It was fun exploring the old lighthouse and seeing a little piece of Washington history.
 This is still an active lighthouse, and we saw rangers coming in and out of the office as they switched shifts.
 So cool!

 Have you explored Cape Disappointment?
 What was your favorite part?
 Tell us in the comments below!